 Today, I no longer struggle with intellectual doubts about Christianity.
 I know that my Christian faith has a rock solid foundation, a foundation built on facts and evidence, a foundation built on science, history, and philosophy.
 I believe that we can believe because we use the brains that God gave us, rather than in spite of using them.
 I have dedicated my life to reaching out to skeptics and doubters with the powerful evidence that confirms the truth of Christianity.
 This is why Cerebral Faith exists.

-The Following Are “The Three Ecumenical Creeds” that a man must confess if He is To Be Consider a Christian and Not A Heretic.
+The Following Are “The Ecumenical Creeds” that a man must confess if He is To Be Consider a Christian and Not A Heretic.
 These, I do affirm.

 The Apostle’s Creed

 I believe in God the Father Almighty, Maker of heaven and earth.

 And in Jesus Christ, His only Son, our Lord; who was conceived by the Holy Ghost, born of the Virgin Mary; suffered under Pontius Pilate, was crucified, dead, and buried; He descended into hell; the third day He rose again from the dead; He ascended into heaven, and sitteth on the right hand of God the Father Almighty; from thence He shall come to judge the quick and the dead.

 I believe in the Holy Ghost; the holy catholic* Church, the communion of saints; the forgiveness of sins; the resurrection of the body; and the life everlasting.
 Amen.

 *NOTE: “Catholic” in this context means “universal” and is not a reference to the Roman Catholic Church.
 I’m as Protestant as they come.

 The Nicene Creed